 Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LA-ICP-MS) is an analytical technique that uses direct micro-scale sampling to provide high precision elemental and stable isotope analyses of solid materials.

 LA-ICP-MS uses a powerful nanosecond-pulsed laser beam to remove material from the surface of a sample.
-The interaction of the laser and the sample surface causes heating, evaporation and ionization of sample material, in a process called “laser ablation”.
-A plume of particles and ions are generated, and then carried via a constant flow of argon and/or helium gas to an ICP-MS. The sample material is subsequently ionized in an inductively coupled plasma, and its atomic species are transported as ions, and are separated and analyzed based on their mass-to-charge ratio over time.
+The interaction of the laser and the sample surface causes heating, evaporation and ionization of sample material, in a process called “laser ablation.”
+A plume of particles and ions is generated and then carried via a constant flow of argon and/or helium gas to an ICP-MS. The sample material is subsequently ionized in an inductively coupled plasma, and its atomic species are transported as ions, separated and analyzed based on their mass-to-charge ratio over time.
 LA-ICP-MS can therefore provide major and trace element compositions in a sample down to detection limits of 10’s of parts-per-billion (ppb).

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.